vinar/SalesforceStyleGuide/ApexStyleGuide.md

 A colon inside a `for each` loop (e.g., `for (Contact cnt : contacts) {`) should have one space on either side.

-There should be no whitespace before commas, and one space after (e.g., `System.debug(LoggingLevel.INFO, 'fsdfs');`).
+There should be no whitespace before commas, and one space after (e.g., `System.debug(LoggingLevel.INFO, 'some text');`).

 If using C#-style properties, code should follow the following rules: